 - Add the flour and salt, beating just until smooth.2½ cups all-purpose flour, ¼ teaspoon kosher salt

 - Using a 1-inch cookie scoop, portion the dough onto the baking sheet.
-Bake for 9-11 minutes or until the bottom begin to brown.
+OR use a cookie press/mold to shape the dough.
+I used a piping bag to make them this cute swirl shape.

-- Allow to cool and store in an airtight container.
+- Bake for 9-11 minutes or until the bottoms begin to brown.
+Allow to cool and store in an airtight container.

 Notes